jborjon/jborjon.github.io/about-page-notes.md

 At any rate, if you can teach your audience anything useful, do it.
 It makes for a very engaging About page.
 See this example: https://copyblogger.com/about/

+Maybe it could be an insight that comes from me only and not the competition; my way of seeing things.
+Or how I know the ins and outs of English better than native speakers because I have a different perspective.
+Typos jump out.

 Mention Spanish somewhere.

 ## For a Video